Note: For more information on our current research, please refer to the ADF&G website.

 Our research focuses primarily on two species of Pacific salmon found in Alaska, both of which evolved from their ancient rainbow trout ancestors.
 They start their lives as freshwater fish, then change and develop the ability to live and grow in the ocean where they mature.
 As native fish evolve and interact with hatchery fish, there are inevitable impacts.
 We seek to understand those impacts in order to help maintain the unique identity and health of every species.

-(1) What is the extent and annual variability in straying of hatchery pink salmon in Prince William Sound (PWS) and chum salmon in PWS and Southeast Alaska (SEAK)?
+(1) What are the extent and annual variability in straying of hatchery pink salmon in Prince William Sound (PWS) and chum salmon in PWS and Southeast Alaska (SEAK)?

 (2) What is the impact on fitness (productivity) of wild pink and chum salmon stocks due to straying of hatchery pink and chum salmon in PWS and SEAK, respectively?

-The contract study is organized into three projects: PWS stream sampling (Dr. Kristen Gorman, Project Leader); PWS ocean sampling (Dr. Michele Buckhorn, Project Leader); Southeast Alaska stream sampling (Tory O’Connell, Project Leader).
+The contract study was originally organized into three projects: PWS stream sampling (Dr. Kristen Gorman, Project Leader); PWS ocean sampling (Dr. Michele Buckhorn, Project Leader); Southeast Alaska stream sampling (Tory O’Connell, Project Leader).
 The Southeast Alaska stream sampling project is being subcontracted to the Sitka Sound Science Center.
+Currently, the focus is stream sampling in western Prince William Sound and is directed by Dr. Pete Rand.
 Dr. Eric Knudsen is the overall project manager and science coordinator, working under contract to the PWSSC.

 Results from this study will help ADFG salmon managers make informed decisions about hatchery and wild salmon management.